While I was pregnant, I suffered from the normal aches and pains that most expectant mothers have.

 I was hugely pregnant through the summer and swollen to the point of immobility so joint pain seemed to be just a normal part of pregnancy to me.
 I thought for sure these pains would lessen as soon as my baby was born.

 On the night of her birth, after a 23-hour long labor, my hip and back pain was as strong as ever.
 I chalked this up to having a long, natural labor and birth and gave myself 6 weeks to recover.

-Because so many new moms think that postpartum joint pain is normal, it often dismissed as something that you have to live with.
+Because so many new moms think that postpartum joint pain is normal, it is often dismissed as something that you have to live with.
 So the conversation with your doctor may never happen, and there is certainly a lack of good information online.

-After 9 months of joint pain I knew i had to take some action!
-And i am so glad I did.
+After 9 months of joint pain I knew I had to take some action!
+And Iam so glad I did.
 You don’t have to suffer through this.

-With my doctor’s help I learned a lot about what was normal, and not so normal, about my postpartum joint pain and how I could relieve the pain I was feeling in my butt, hips, back and legs.
+With my doctor’s help, I learned a lot about what was normal, and not so normal, about my postpartum joint pain and how I could relieve the pain I was feeling in my butt, hips, back and legs.

 What Causes Postpartum Joint Pain?

 Aside from the weight gain that women experience during pregnancy that puts extra strain on their bones and joints, pregnancy also causes a special hormone to be released that causes changes in the body.

 Many times, these ligaments are stretched beyond their natural capacity.
 During the process of delivery, there is even more pressure and strain placed on these ligaments and muscles.

 Getting up and down every few hours to pick up a baby throughout the night, rocking and swaying with a baby, and all the other motions you go through leave little time to rest and allow time for your joints, muscles, and ligaments to relax and return to normal.